unfunnycat/unfunnycat/README.md

 - 📫 How to reach me **sanskar2407@gmail.com**

-- 📄 Know about my experiences Im new and learning everyday
+- 📄 Know about my experiences new and gaining experience learning everyday

 - ⚡ Fun fact **I love code since I was 14**